 END

-In the above example, we have created a stored procedure that will accept 3 input parameters.
-And the procedure will use the 3 input parameters to insert a new record in the sales table.
+In the above example, we have created a stored procedure that will accept 3 input parameters and use them to insert a new record in the sales table.

-Next, we have to execute the procedure, and we will use the following query for execution.
+Next, we have to execute the procedure and use the following query.

 DECLARE @result INT